qasimmajeed/NYArticles/README.md

     * **PopularArticlesViewController** This view is responsible to show the famous articles.

     * **Constants** Its contains the api keys inorder to have the different key change 'apiKey'

+    * **Pull to refresh** if the user need to update the data or required to refresh on network fail

  # How To Run
   The app required the minimum iOS target 13.0.
 Use the latest xcode to Run the app.
 Kindly update the Api key in Constants-> apiKey